kontainapp/guide/getting_started/kubenetes.md

 # Installing in Kubernetes
 ## Pre-requisites for Kubernetes Worker node to run Kontain
 Kontain runs on *Linux kernel version 4.15 or newer*, running on Intel VT (vmx) or AMD (svm) with KVM based virtualization enabled, ideally Ubuntu or Fedora.

+To check for pre-requisites on Kubernetes worker nodes, you can refer to [this link](/getting_started/install_linux/#checking-for-pre-requisites)

-For enabling KVM on Ubuntu 18.04 or higher, you can refer to this [article](https://linuxize.com/post/how-to-install-kvm-on-ubuntu-18-04/).
+For more information to enable KVM on Ubuntu 20.04 or higher, you can refer to this [article](https://linuxize.com/post/how-to-install-kvm-on-ubuntu-20-04/).

 For Kubernetes platforms that do not offer nested virtualization like GKE and AWS, we use a software virtualization module that gets installed as part of the Kontain install.
 For other platforms that do offer nested virtualization, we recommend using the regular Kontain install.